Exploring gravitational impulse via quantum Boltzmann equation: Introduction

 In this work, we use QBE to investigate the gravitational impulse by a massive object on another massive object and also on a light beam.
 In this framework, we consider one massive object as the environment and the other one as the system.
 In the case of the photon, the photon beam is considered as the system.
 By considering point particles the first term of QBE (which corresponds to the forward scattering term) vanishes.
 However, we show that this term can survive when the fields are considered as wavefunctions.
+For two massive objects, we also calculate the second order contribution corresponding to the collision term of the QBE.
 After that, we perform a trace over the environmental degrees of freedom, along with determining the expectation value of the system's creation and annihilation operators.
 We see that the impulse results are in complete agreement with Damour~\cite{Damour:2016gwp} and Kosower \textit{et al.}~\cite{Kosower:2018adc}.
 We will show that the limit under which we derive the impulse using QBE is equivalent to the Goldilocks zone previously discussed in the literature.

 This manuscript has been organized as follows.
 In Section~\ref{sec:review} the description of two formalisms about the gravitational impulse with a quantum mechanical approach is presented.
 After that, in Section~\ref{sec:massive} we suggest the usage of QBE in the calculation of gravitational impulse.
 We see that the consideration of the wave packet prevents the momentum operator evolution to be vanished (at the lowest order).
 Using this QBE approach in Section~\ref{sec:light} we discuss the gravitational deflection of light beams induced by massive objects.
 Finally, the conclusion is provided in Section~\ref{sec:conc}.